Off-World-Live-Collaborative/docs.offworld.live/unreal-livestreaming-camera/README.md

-2. Select your OWL LivestreamingCamera in World Outliner and in it’s Details panel find the section called ‘Scene Capture’ and:
+2. Select your OWL LivestreamingCamera in World Outliner and in it`s Details panel find the section called `Scene Capture` and:
-    1. Set ‘Consider Unrendered Opaque Pixel as Fully Translucent’ to ‘True’
+    1. Set `Consider Unrendered Opaque Pixel as Fully Translucent` to `True`
-    2. Set ‘Primitive Render Mode’ to ‘Use ShowOnly List’
+    2. Set `Primitive Render Mode` to `Use ShowOnly List`
-    3. Go to the ‘Show Only Actors’ list and create an array element for each actor you want to send in your alpha channel (you can select these either from the drop down list or using the picker in your viewport).
+    3. Go to the `Show Only Actors` list and create an array element for each actor you want to send in your alpha channel (you can select these either from the drop down list or using the picker in your viewport).